trends in strength of hurricanes impacting us

 Climate change increases the impact, strength and intensity of hurricanes: warmer oceans increase hurricane strength and create more evaporation, which turns to vapor and results in heavier rains; rising sea levels enhance the effect of storm surges causing greater flooding; changes in Gulf Stream patterns are also believed to cause stalling of storms over land with unprecedented levels of rain.

-The graph show the increase of North Atlantic hurricanes, the most deadly to affect the US.
+The above graph show the increase of North Atlantic hurricanes, the most deadly to affect the US.
 Note the graph does not cover the period after 2010, which includes catastrophic storms such as Sandy, Harvey and Irma.
-Clearly the trend continues.
+In 2017, alone, Hurricanes Harvey, Maria and Irma caused a collective $165 billion in damages according to the National Oceanographic and Atmospheric Administration (1-08-18).